jullianzz/Threaded-MD5-Unhashing/README.md

 * ##### Sample Runs Using ```test_inputs``` folder
 * *Note: Both input files (2) and their corresponding solutions (2) are located in the ```test_inputs``` folder.
 The solution does not follow a strict-ordering.
-Try re-running and adjusting the timeout if the process hangs.* java Pirate test_inputs/dathashlist_test.txt 4 2000 java Pirate test_inputs/dathashlist_test2.txt 4 3000
+Try re-running and adjusting the timeout if the process hangs.*
+* Ex.
+1: java Pirate test_inputs/dathashlist_test.txt 4 2000
+* Ex.
+2: java Pirate test_inputs/dathashlist_test2.txt 4 3000

 ### Please Read
 ***ALL code written in this repository is under the authorship of Julia Zeng (@jullianzz), who belongs to the Electrical & Computer Engineering Department at Boston University.
 All code is written strictly for educational purposes and not authorized for redistribution or re-purposing in any domain or by any individual or enterprise.***